EternalNetworkTM/EternalCraft/README.md

 # License

 Code is licensed under MIT.
-Images are licensed under CC BY-NC-ND 4.0.
+Images, icons and text are licensed under CC BY-NC-ND 4.0.
 See [LICENSE][license] for more information.

 Icons by [Remix Icon][remixicon] are licensed under [Apache License 2.0][remixicon-license].